react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 - `drawerWidth` - Width of the drawer
 - `drawerPosition` - Options are `left` or `right`.
 Default is `left` position.
-- `contentComponent` - Component to use to render the navigation items.
+- `contentComponent` - Component to use to render a container with the navigation items.
 Receives the `navigation` prop for the drawer.
 Defaults to `DrawerView.Items`.
 - `contentOptions` - Configure the drawer content, see below.

 Several options get passed to the underlying router to modify navigation logic: